NotNite/dalamud-plugin-template/README.md

 # Dalamud Plugin Template

-(Of course, because we needed another one).
+(Of course, because we needed another one.)

 This is a template for the [.NET Template Engine](https://github.com/dotnet/templating) to make Dalamud plugins.
 It has several benefits over [SamplePlugin](https://github.com/goatcorp/SamplePlugin):